| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 Right now, high-tech companies are holding back advertising spending.

+Magazines are thin.
+Publishers are running scared.
 Why are advertising dollars so scarce?
 Because general economic

 conditions are poor and revenues for high-tech companies are down.